-Texas Womanís University School of Library and Information Studies educates professionals to become leaders in practice and research in the field of library and information services; inspires intellectual curiosity, scholarship, and research to expand knowledge in library and information studies; and develops leaders who promote exceptional services in libraries within diverse communities.
+Texas Womanís University School of Library and Information Studies educates professionals to become leaders in evidence-based practice and research in the field of library and information services; inspires intellectual curiosity, innovation, scholarship, and research to expand knowledge in library and information studies; and develops leaders who promote exceptional services in libraries and diverse communities.

-The School of Library and Information Studies prepares students for professional roles in library and information services.
+The School of Library and Information Studies prepares students for professional and leadership roles in library and information services who:

-- Develop professional competencies that reflect an appropriate balance between theory and practice.
+- Cultivate professional competencies that reflect an appropriate balance between theory and practice.

-- Prepare students to use technological advances to meet the changing information needs of a diverse society.
+- Use technological advances to meet the changing information needs of a knowledge society.

 The programs of study leading to the degrees of Master of Library Science and Master of Arts in Library Science are accredited by the American Library Association.
 The masterís degree programs are designed to prepare information professionals who will:

-- Demonstrate ability to apply the principles of acquiring, organizing, delivering, and preserving information and knowledge;
+- Apply professional competencies in acquiring, organizing, delivering, and preserving information and knowledge;

-- Employ technologies to meet information needs in a variety of contexts;
+- Apply technologies to meet information needs in a variety of contexts;